 21c Museum Hotel is just down the street, too, and home to a really cool and quirky art collection.

 The Durham food scene is one of North Carolina’s best and hard to encapsulate in one small section.
-That’s why we’ve broken it down into guides to casual restaurants and international restaurants, along with our favorite pizza joints!
+That’s why we’ve broken it down into guides to restaurants (specifically, international ones), along with our favorite pizza joints!

 If you’ve got some time and want to dig into Durham, here’s a quick rundown of places to eat and when: